Hints of FLRW Breakdown from Supernovae: Analysis

+{Now comes the interesting question: how likely is Fig. \ref{scan1} as a statistical fluke?
+Before addressing this point, note that an \textit{a priori} exploration of the CMB dipole direction is well-motivated, since it represents the unique direction of motion of the local group with respect to the CMB.
+Moreover, a number of studies \cite{Cooke:2009ws, Siewert:2020krp, Secrest:2020has} have reported anisotropies in matter in directions consistent with the CMB dipole direction.
+If there is a dipole in matter that differs from the CMB dipole, it would be surprising if it exactly aligned, but close alignment may happen.
+Here, we use the CMB dipole direction within our local frame as an \textit{a priori} input in order to quantify the statistical significance of any departure from expect flat $\Lambda$CDM behaviour. }

+{We essentially repeat the process leading to Fig. \ref{scan1}, but using a coarser sky grid $11 \times 5$.
+Once one accounts for boundaries, this leaves 50 independent, evenly spaced points on the sky.
+By symmetry, 25 of these points are in the same hemisphere as the CMB dipole direction.
+For each of these 25 points, we identify a $\sigma_{i}$ (\ref{sigma}), which we sum, but weighted according to the inner product of that direction on the sky with the CMB dipole direction, i. e. \be \sigma_{\textrm{sum}} = \sum_{i} ( \vec{v}_i \cdot \vec{v}_{\textrm{dipole}}) \sigma_{i}. \ee This projects the 25 $\sigma_{i}$'s onto the CMB dipole direction, so that the points on the sky that are more closely aligned contribute more.
+The role of the weighted sum is to allow freedom in any putative matter dipole, while still focusing on directions close to the CMB dipole. }

-Concretely, we fix the absolute magnitude $M$ of SN to a nominal constant value so that $H_0 \sim 70$ km/s/Mpc for the overall data set.
-Moreover, in fitting flat $\Lambda$CDM, we confirm the best-fit value of matter density $\Omega_{m0} = 0.298 \pm 0.022$ from Table 8 of \cite{Scolnic:2017caz}.
-This serves as a rudimentary consistency check.
-In Fig. \ref{H0} we show the final result of the exercise by plotting the best-fit value and the $1 \sigma$ confidence interval.
-In line with earlier findings \cite{Cooke:2009ws}, we see that the separated data set yields different values of $H_0$ beyond $z_{\textrm{min}} \sim 0.5$.
-In particular, when $z_{\textrm{min}} \sim 0.55$, the discrepancy in $H_0$ exceeds $2 \sigma$.
+{For the real data, we find $\sigma_{\textrm{sum}} = 6.471$, which one can compare to mock realisations of the data.
+To do so, we fit the flat $\Lambda$CDM model to the original data and extract best-fit values, $H_0 = 70.03 \pm 0.35$ km/s/Mpc, $\Omega_{m0} = 0.298 \pm 0.022$, and a corresponding $2 \times 2$ covariance matrix.
+Note that throughout} we fix the absolute magnitude $M$ of SN to a nominal constant value so that $H_0 \sim 70$ km/s/Mpc for the overall data set.
+Moreover, in fitting flat $\Lambda$CDM, we confirm the best-fit value of matter density from Table 8 of \cite{Scolnic:2017caz}.
+This serves as a rudimentary consistency check. {From the covariance matrix, we draw a normal distribution of 2500 $(H_0, \Omega_{m0})$ pairs, and for each pair, we generate values of apparent magnitude $m_{B}$ using the full covariance matrix of the Pantheon data set.
+For each realisation, we repeat the scan over the sky, identify $\sigma_{i}$ at 25 points, before identifying the corresponding weighted sum.
+We find a weighted sum exceeding the real data value in 162 from 2500 realisations, thus corresponding to a probability of $p = 0.065$.
+The resulting distribution of $\sigma_{\textrm{sum}}$ is shown in Fig. \ref{dist}.}